rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/get-get-scaling-group-state-v1.0-tenantid-groups-groupid-state.rst

 *  *paused*.
 Specifies whether execution of scaling policies for the group is currently suspended.
 If this value is set to TRUE, the group will not scale up or down.
-All policy execution calls are suspended and convergence will not be triggered while this value is set to TRUE.
+All scheduled and API-generated policy executions are suspended, and convergence will not be triggered while this value is set to TRUE.
 Any *POST* calls to the :ref:`/converge <post-create-scaling-group-v1.1-tenantid-converge>` operation and any *POST* calls to the :ref:`/execute <post-execute-policy-v1.0-tenantid-groups-groupid-policies-policyid-execute>` operation will error with a `403GroupPausedError` error message if convergence is paused.
 If this value is set FALSE, all scaling and convergence activities, as well as all policy execution calls are resumed.
 *  *pendingCapacity*.
 Integer.
 Specifies the number of servers that are in a "building" state.